brad82/nocp-formulary/_pages/naloxone.md

 ## Notes

-Higher doses of 10 -20 mg may be required for overdoses of synthetic narcotics.
+Higher doses of 10-20mg may be required for overdoses of synthetic narcotics.
 Narcan has no real effect when given when narcotics are not present.

-Should be used ni caution ni the case of polypharmacy overdoses, though respiratory depression usually the largest issue for administration.
+Should be used in caution in the case of polypharmacy overdoses, though respiratory depression usually the largest issue for administration.